Tautulli (previously PlexPy) [HTPC-Tautulli]

 ~/git

 The other way of handing this is to clone your PROGRAMS into the /opt directory - so /opt/couchpotato, /opt/NzbDrone, /opt/plexpy and so on.
-Then clone your working repos for projects into ~/git/[repo]
+Then clone your working repos for projects seperately into ~/git/[repo]

 So, of course, you can amend the ending to the below code to wherever you want the repo to sit inside your system.